NicolasPrats/DvBrowser/readme.md

 It's a browser which allows a Dataverse developer to:
 * Debug plugins in live (while navigating on a Model Driven App)
 * Test plugins without having to deploy them.
-This speed ups developments and enable coauthoring on plugin assemblies.
+This speeds up developments and enable coauthoring on plugin assemblies.
 * Analyze in real time what plugins are triggerred.
 This is particularly useful when you have plugins triggerring other plugins.